danko1122q/kit/assets/syntaxes/02_Extra/cmd-help/docs/Development.md

 There are a bunch of samples (help messages from actual commands) in `tests/source`.

-Regression tests take all these samples and run them through `bat` + `cmd-help`, storing the result (syntax highlighted text) in `tests/highlighted/`.
+Regression tests take all these samples and run them through `kit` + `cmd-help`, storing the result (syntax highlighted text) in `tests/highlighted/`.

 Run them with `$ tests/highlight_regression`

 This script runs the entire suite of highlight regression tests.
-They usually take < 5s, but it depends on how fast Docker + `bat` update the syntax theme.
+They usually take < 5s, but it depends on how fast Docker + `kit` update the syntax theme.

 **They're good for quickly validating if your change breaks existing functionality.**